Daily Progress of The Walking Aggie

 Starting on 1 March 2015, and over the period of 170 days, I walked 2686 miles from San Diego, Ca. to Daytona Beach, Fl.
 The thru-hike was unassisted (no support vehicles following along) and uninterrupted (no extended breaks).
-He carried all the supplies and equipment he needed in his backpack, and through the generosity of hundreds of kind people, both Aggies and just nice folks along his route, plus the support of family and friends at home, he was able to complete his coast-to-coast walk on 18 Aug 2015.
-You may also recall the purpose of that walk was to create an endowed Aggie Ring Scholarship at Texas A&M. As it turned out, he was able to raise over $27,000 dollars, exceeding the minimum amount needed to create the scholarship.
-Donations were made by over 350 gracious donors and he’s happy to report that in each of the last two years, he and his family have awarded an Aggie ring to two student, both of whom were U.S. Military veterans.
+Carrying all the supplies and equipment I needed in my backpack, and through the generosity of hundreds of kind people, both Aggies and just nice folks along my route, plus the support of family and friends at home, I was able to complete the coast-to-coast walk on 18 Aug 2015.
+The purpose of that walk was to create an endowed Aggie Ring Scholarship at Texas A&M. As it turned out, I was able to raise over $27,000 dollars, exceeding the minimum amount needed to create the scholarship.
+Donations were made by over 350 gracious donors and I’m happy to report that in each of the last two years, I and my family have awarded an Aggie ring to two student, both of whom were U.S. Military Veterans.
 This tradition will continue annually into perpetuity.

 So with that said, what’s the latest?
 First, I can’t begin to tell you what an amazing experience walking across the United States was.
 What an incredible adventure!
 The friends I made and the people I met were clearly the #1 takeaway from the trip and will be something I’ll never forget.
 But after I completed the walk, and had time to recover and then reflect on how rewarding the trip had been, I began to get that crazy feeling again.
 So about two years ago, I started considering taking another walk.
 But where to this time?
-After thinking about it for a period of time, and doing some tentative research, he settled on a plan to walk across Europe.
-And at that point, he contacted his friend, Dave Alcorn, in Tallahassee to see if he was interested in making the walk as well.
+After thinking about it for a period of time, and doing some tentative research, I settled on a plan to walk across Europe.
+And at that point, I contacted a friend, Dave Alcorn, in Tallahassee to see if he was interested in making the walk with me.
 Because of Dave’s Air Force experiences in Europe, he jumped at the chance.